pablo-meier/Pablog/posts/2018-04-03-tabletop-character-gorlif.md

-The mechanics are an interesting twist: conflicts encompass more than fights, and things like persuading a mass of mice in town square, negotiation a contract, or winning a debating all fall under the "fight system."
-It lovely, and allows for more chance than D&D's turn-based system.
+The mechanics are an interesting twist: conflicts encompass more than fights, and things like persuading a mass of mice in town square, negotiation a contract, or winning a debate all fall under the "fight system."
+It's lovely, and allows for more chance than D&D's turn-based system.
 The stakes are often high, and the world of mice is adorable.